satoshipay/api/source/includes/_api.md

 ## Goods

 The API resource `goods` allows a merchant to manage their digital goods.
-A good in the API represents a merchant's digital good (e.g. news article, image, audio/video or file download) and holds all infromation needed for SatoshiPay to handle payments.
+A good in the API represents a merchant's digital good (e.g. news article, image, audio/video or file download) and holds all information needed for SatoshiPay to handle payments.
 This includes pricing information and other metadata, but not the content itself.

 ### List Goods